Episode: 13 Cliff Notes on civil engineering

 We sat down to talk STEM, apprenticeships and the passion she has for working with others and having a possible effect on the community with Engineering.
 As Katy put it "Working in engineering and construction gives you the opportunity to be part of something bigger than yourself."

-This episode of Cliff Notes Podcast: Ask a leader, host and founder of Holdingbay Tristan Bailey talks to Katy Toms for the Cliff Notes podcast.
+This episode of Cliff Notes Podcast: Lead manufacturing, host and founder of Holdingbay Tristan Bailey talks to Katy Toms for the Cliff Notes podcast.
 Katy is an accomplished Civil Engineer and Chair of ICE Plymouth, and Senior Vice Chair of ICE South West Regional Committee.
 Now a Senior Engineer at WSP.

 This year she will be part of the organising committee to put on events for 200 years of Engineering adversary, and Uk government's the Year of Engineering 2018.
 ICE Plymouth to celebrate ICE 200 with Nigel Overton, Curator for Plymouth City Museum and Nick Ely, Area Coastal Engineer for the Environment Agency on the 1st May 2018 Evening on the water